dsainz3/gate-hub/docs/repo_metrics_dashboard.md

 ## Views delivered

-- **Overview** – KPI chips, a six-card indicator grid, weather and network snapshots, and a live calendar teaser for the next household event.
+- **Overview** – KPI chips, a six-card indicator grid, weather and network snapshots, GitHub highlights, and a live calendar teaser for the next household event.
 - **Lighting** – Group toggles for the most common light bundles plus dynamic lists for office, living spaces, bedrooms, kitchen/dining, and exterior fixtures.
 - **Climate & Environment** – Temperature and humidity sensor catalogues, humidor